Skip to content Accessibility info

 What is Inland Marine Insurance?
 Everything You Need to Know

 When most people hear the words “inland marine insurance,” they probably think of insuring a boat.
 It’s a common misconception, but inland marine insurance actually has nothing to do with watercraft.
 Instead, it’s designed to protect valuable items that are being transported over land or stored in a third-party warehouse.
+Inland marine insurance evolved from ocean marine insurance, which originally covered goods shipped by water.
+As shipping and commerce expanded beyond maritime routes, insurance companies developed inland marine policies to protect property in transit over land and at various locations.

 What is Inland Marine Insurance?